 An inverted yield curve means investors believe they will make more by holding onto a longer-term Treasury than a short-term one.
 They know that with a short-term bill, they have to reinvest that money in a few months.
 If they believe a recession is coming, they expect the value of the short-term bills to plummet soon.
 They know that the Federal Reserve lowers the fed funds rate when the economy slows.
 Short-term Treasury bill yields track the fed funds rate.

-Recessions last 18 months on average, as inferred from the 1945-2007 recession cycles.
+Recessions last 10 months on average, as inferred from the 1945-2007 recession cycles.
 If investors believe a recession is imminent, they'll want a safe investment for two years.
-They'll avoid any Treasurys with maturities of less than two years.
+They may avoid any Treasurys with maturities of less than two years.
 That sends the demand for those bills down, sending their yields up, and inverting the curve.